Tim League

 Timothy Allen League is an American entrepreneur and film producer based in Austin, Texas.
-He is the founder of the Alamo Drafthouse Cinema chain and the founder of Drafthouse Films, a film distribution company, where he produced The ABCs of Death and other films He is co-founder of Fantastic Fest, a film festival, Mondo, an entertainment merchandise company, and Neon, a film production and distribution company.
+He is best known as the co-founder of the Alamo Drafthouse Cinema chain, which he and his wife Karrie League launched in Austin in 1997.
+He is also the founder of Drafthouse Films, a film distribution company that released films including The ABCs of Death, and a co-founder of Fantastic Fest, Mondo, Neon, and Metro Private Cinema.

 Early life and education

 League graduated from Rice University in 1992 with degrees in mechanical engineering and art history.
-While at Rice, he was detained by campus police for interrupting a campus event while dressed as a banana.
+While at Rice University, League was detained by campus police after interrupting a campus event while dressed as a banana.